kimwoct/brain-storm/workflow-init/docs/Product Specification Document ALIGNED Revised.md

 - **RATIONALE:** Reflects shift from fully automated matching to human-screened application workflow where staff apply for shifts and admins perform final screening/approval; Performance targets adjusted for MVP realism; Multiple review markers added for management input on critical decisions

 **Version 1.5 → 1.6 (2025-11-25)**
-- **ADDED:** FR-0 Staff Login - Added authentication requirements (Mobile/Username/Email)
+- **ADDED:** FR-0 Staff Login - Added authentication requirements (Mobile Number only)
-- **UPDATED:** Data Model - Added username and email as login credentials for Users entity
+- **UPDATED:** Data Model - Added mobile number as login credential for Users entity
 - **UPDATED:** Traceability Matrix - Added FR-0 mapping to US-NA-00
-- **RATIONALE:** Ensures staff can login using their preferred ERP-synced credentials
+- **RATIONALE:** Ensures staff can login using their ERP-synced mobile number

 **⚠️ CRITICAL SECURITY ISSUE FLAGGED:** Section 9.3 shows TLS 1.1 which is deprecated and insecure.
 This must be reverted to TLS 1.3 before implementation.